-housed in Whitaker Laboratory, contains the largest collection of electron microscopes of any university in the U.S., with a suite of 10 scanning, transmission and scanning/transmission instrument and focused ion beam instruments.
-These are well suited for characterizing structures and chemical composition all the way down to the nanoscale, via an unparalleled range of imaging and analytical methods.
+housed in Whitaker Laboratory, contains one of the largest collections of electron microscopes of any university in the U.S., with a suite of 10 scanning, transmission and scanning/transmission instruments and a focused ion beam thinner.
+These are well suited for characterizing structures and chemical composition all the way down to the nanoscale, using an unparalleled range of imaging and analytical methods.

-Lehigh is the only university in the U.S. to have two aberration corrected electron microscopes.
+Lehigh is one of only a few universities in the U.S. to have two aberration corrected electron microscopes.
 It houses the world's highest resolution x-ray analytical microscope-a VG HB603 STEM equipped with a Nion aberration corrector: a unique instrument designed for nanoscale analysis.
-The Nanocharacterization Laboratory also is home to a CEOS aberration corrected JEOL 2200FS TEM, fitted with an in-column omega filter for ultra high-resolution imaging and EELS performance.
-The 2200FS is soon to be replaced by a JEOL ARM200C (Atomic Resolution Microscope) fitted with a cold-field emission source, a CEOS probe-forming aberration corrector, a solid state X-ray detector and an advanced EELS imaging filter.
+The Nanocharacterization Laboratory also is home to a JEOL ARM200C (Atomic Resolution Microscope) fitted with a cold-field emission source, a CEOS probe-forming aberration corrector, a solid state X-ray detector and an advanced EELS imaging filter.

 The annual Lehigh Microscopy School is the largest and longest running electron microscopy course in the world.
 It utilizes the superb facilities of the Nanocharacterization Lab and is supplemented by additional microscopes brought in by instrument manufacturers for the duration of the courses.